-The Slipping Place, is a carefully structured murder mystery, set in and around Hobart and on Mount Wellington.
+The Slipping Place, is a murder mystery set in and around Hobart and on Mount Wellington.
 It is a dark and suspenseful and a meticulously constructed clue-puzzle.

 I am also interested in the deep mystery that surrounds our own mortality, the fact that we must all die, that this experience is essentially unavailable to us.
 This is connected with a sense of mystery that lies at the heart of living — that sense we sometimes have that there is something we are missing, some deeper level of meaning, a shadow that vanishes as we turn towards it.

 So I hope The Slipping Place is a fair mystery.
 But I also want it to be much more.
 As the weeks go by I hope to explore some of these ideas in this blog.